GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

 ### Backups
 Trusted image policies can be setup using organization policies in IAM - see https://cloud.google.com/compute/docs/images/restricting-image-access
-GCP services configurations and snapshots can be configured for schedules automated snapshots to Google Cloud Storage using four tiers of short to long term storage.
+GCP services configurations and snapshots can be configured for scheduled automated snapshots to Google Cloud Storage using four tiers of short to long term storage.

 Notes:
 define a naming standard and schedule for automated snapshots